Multi-height wind data¶

 )

-option as a mapping from the expected to the actual column names, if needed.
-Note that the heights
+option offers a mapping from the expected to the actual column names, if needed.

 In [4]: